eslager/TGIS504_Winter2023/Lab1-instructions.md

 ```javascript
 var map = L.map('map', {layers:[light]}).fitWorld();
 ```
 Then, move that line **below** the sections of code that add the two tile layers.
 Your map should load with the Mapbox Light style instead of the Streets style now.
+Self-check question: why do we move that line of code below the code that adds the two tile layers?
+See the bottom of the page for the answer.

 But how do we get the basemap to change based on today's sunset and sunrise times in the user's location?
 Let's break this task down into component steps:
 1. figure out what the user's current location is and what the current date is